-A lack of appropriate infrastructure (funding, organisational processes, technology, leadership and operating skills) and the volume of change in the Group may hinder execution of the digital first and platform business strategy, delay or prevent transformation of the way the Group operates, while increasing operating and governance costs.
-There is a risk that new customer solutions, and distribution partnerships are not well received by existing customers resulting in a loss of brand loyalty and loss of existing market share.
-Bigtech and fintech offer simple, efficient and affordable banking and other financial services through existing and familiar platforms.
+If the Group does not successfully execute on its platform strategy, it runs the risk losing clients and market share.
+Bigtech and fintech offer simple, efficient, and affordable banking and other financial services through existing and familiar platforms.
 These are competitors with limited or no regulations restricting their innovation speed.
-The Group's innovations might not be fast enough to market, resulting in failure to capture more customers or grow revenue in line with expectations, which could lead to a material adverse effect on the Group's business, results of operations, financial condition and prospects.
+The Group's innovations might not be fast enough to market, resulting in failure to capture more customers or grow revenue in line with expectations, which could lead to a material adverse effect on the Group's business, results of operations, financial condition, and prospects.